dasch-swiss/dsp-api/docs/05-internals/development/building-and-running.md

 ## Running the automated tests

-Run the automated tests from sbt:
+Run the automated tests from terminal:

 ```
-> webapi / test
+$ make test
 ```

 ## Load Testing on Mac OS X